 passing picturesque villages with tower houses and palm trees looking very

-buildings as we continued, but had less success photographing the women wearing
+as we continued, but had less success photographing the women wearing the

-the most unusual local costume - high pointed witches hats made of some sort
+most unusual local costume - high pointed witches hats made of some sort of

 Drove past Shibam with its amazing 'skyscraper' façade, and Mohammed suggested staying at the As Salaam Hotel in Sayoun, which by happy coincidence was the one we were going to insist on!
 And when we got there the hotel itself was a wonderful surprise - we had been told about the swimming pool but the rest of it was nice too; the rooms are set on two storeys around a couple of central courtyards filled with palm trees, it's quiet (no traffic noise and only the occasional cockerel) and comparatively clean.
 Almost Mediterranean.
 The shower even had hot water - in fact it was boiling and it was hard to adjust it down to a bearable temperature.
 All for YR2441 (under $20) (I've no idea where the 1 YR came from!).